 Ralph Green was born in Oldham and was educated at Chadderton Grammar School.
 He owes much of his earliest musical experience to Marian Barnett with whom he studied piano and organ at Macedonia URC in Failsworth, and to the Free Trade Hall in Manchester, where he regularly attended the Halle Concerts and sang from its platform in the choir at school speech days.

-He went to Sheffield in 1966 to train as a teacher of Music and Mathematics at the then City of Sheffield College of Education, and remained to pursue a career in teaching Music in secondary schools at CSE, GCSE and A-levels.
-This extended into the public examination sector by becoming a Moderator for GCSE Music.
-He attained the ARCM diploma in school music teaching in 1982.
+He went to Sheffield in 1966 to train as a teacher of Music and Mathematics at the then City of Sheffield College of Education, and remained to pursue a career in teaching Music in secondary schools at CSE, GCE, GCSE and A- levels which lasted thirty seven years.
+His teaching experience extended into the public examination sector by becoming a Moderator for GCSE Music and he attained the ARCM Diploma in School Music Teaching in 1982.
+He retired in 2006.

 While still a student he started to conduct the College Operatic Society and became a member of Opera 14 (later to become part of The South Yorkshire Opera Company).
-In 1972 Ralph was appointed Musical Director of the Southey Musical Theatre Company, a position he held for twenty two years, and he has been its President since 2002.
-He joined the City of Sheffield Teachers' Choir in 1974, becoming its secretary in 1984 and its conductor in 1986.
-This has led to a huge commitment and involvement in the David Clover Festival of Singing and he has adjudicated in preliminary selection rounds of the competition.
-Since 1981 he has sung with The Sheffield Chorale.
-Ralph retired from teaching in 2006.
+In 1972 Ralph was appointed Musical Director of the Southey Musical Theatre Company, continuing his penchant of music in the theatre.
+This was a position he held for twenty two years, and he has been SMTC’s President since 2002.